How to remove an CMD error

 Viruses with the same file name

 However, writers of malware programs, such as viruses, worms, and trojans deliberately give their processes the same file name to escape detection.
-Viruses with the same file name are e.g. Virus.Win32.Virut.ce (detected by Kaspersky), and FakeAlert-AB (detected by McAfee).
+Viruses with the same file name are such as Virus.Win32.Virut.ce (detected by Kaspersky), and Trojan.Generic.2911752 (detected by BitDefender).

 amarkamaj (further information)